A climber on Tahoe granite in the pines

 Lake Tahoe holds a lifetime of bouldering.
-Thousands of granite blocks ring the lake — scattered along the shoreline, stacked in roadside fields, and tucked into the forest from South Lake up to Donner Summit.
-The rock is fine-grained Sierra granite: clean, crystalline, and technical.
-If you like footwork, friction, and big alpine views between burns, this is one of the best places in the country to spend a season.
+Thousands of granite blocks ring the lake, scattered along the shoreline, stacked into roadside fields, and tucked back in the trees from South Lake all the way up to Donner Summit.
+It's fine-grained Sierra granite: clean, crystalline, and technical.
+If you're into footwork, friction, and big alpine views between burns, there aren't many better places in the country to spend a season.

-This is the overview — the zones, when they're in, how to be a good guest, and what to throw in the pack.
-We go deep on individual areas in their own guides:
+This is the overview: the zones, when they're in, how to be a good guest, and what to throw in the pack.
+The individual areas each get their own deep-dive guide:

 Why Tahoe granite climbs the way it does

 Tahoe granite rewards precision.
-The holds are crystals, edges, and subtle features, so the style leans technical: trust your feet, weight the smear, and move with intention.
-Steeper blocks ask for real power, but most days are won with body position and patience, not just pulling hard.
+The holds are crystals, edges, and subtle features, so the climbing runs technical: trust your feet, weight the smear, move with intention.
+The steeper blocks ask for real power, but most days get won on body position and patience, not on pulling hard.

-Two things to know.
-First, granite polishes with traffic — popular holds get glassy, and a quick brush brings the texture back.
-Second, stiff-rubbered shoes that edge well pay off here more than soft, sensitive slippers.
-Bring shoes you can stand on a dime in.
+Two things worth knowing.
+First, granite polishes with traffic: popular holds go glassy, and a quick brush pulls the texture back.
+Second, stiff-rubbered shoes that edge well earn their keep here more than soft, sensitive slippers do.
+Bring something you can stand on a dime in.

 When to go

 Fall (September–November) is prime.
-Cool temps and dry Sierra air mean the best friction of the year.
-Spring is excellent too, once the snowmelt clears the higher zones — usually by late May.
-Summer is climbable if you chase shade, start early, or head to higher, cooler elevations.
+Cool temps and dry Sierra air give you the best friction of the year.
+Spring is great too, once the snowmelt clears out of the higher zones, usually by late May.
+Summer is climbable if you chase shade, start early, or get up to higher, cooler elevations.

-The trick to extending your season is aspect.
-South-facing zones like Pie Shop catch sun all day, dry fast after storms, and stay climbable into winter on bluebird days when shady, north-facing blocks are iced over.
+The trick to stretching your season is aspect.
+South-facing zones like Pie Shop catch sun all day, dry fast after storms, and stay climbable into winter on bluebird days when the shady, north-facing blocks are still iced over.

 The zones

 A quick tour, roughly north to south.
-Each of these is worth its own trip — and its own guide.
+Each one is worth its own trip, and its own guide.

-The most popular roadside boulderfield in South Lake: coarse, south-facing granite with around 90 problems from warm-ups to hard testpieces, minutes from town.
+The most popular roadside boulderfield in South Lake: coarse, south-facing granite, around 90 problems from warm-ups to hard testpieces, and it's minutes from town.
 Dries fast and goes most of the year.
 Full Pie Shop guide →

 Donner Summit

-Up near Truckee, Donner Summit is one of Tahoe's biggest granite zones — a deep well of both routes and boulders on quintessential Sierra rock with positive, crystalline holds.
+Up near Truckee, Donner Summit is one of Tahoe's biggest granite zones, a deep well of both routes and boulders on quintessential Sierra rock with positive, crystalline holds, headlined by the highball White Lines.
 A classic destination in its own right.
+Full Donner Summit guide →

 Bliss & Emerald Bay (lakeside)

 Granite blocks perched above the water around D.L.
-Bliss State Park and Emerald Bay — postcard bouldering with a swim between burns.
+Bliss State Park and Emerald Bay.
+Postcard bouldering with a swim between burns.
 Note that it's a state park: check hours and fees, and remember dogs are not allowed at D.L.
 Bliss.
+Full D.L.
+Bliss guide →

 Christmas Valley